MRauf1/Neural-Network-3D-Visualization/DEVELOPMENT.md

 -Tested the balance of the dataset
 -Wrote a helper method for assigning labels based on the file names -Tested the helper method
+-Wrote the method for converting images to 1D vectors (necessary for the simple neural network architecture) -Tested the converter
+-Installed Eigen for the project